 As tourism marketing courses show, While some travel to seek out new cultural experiences, others do so to immerse themselves in another country’s viticulture, sampling the flavours, history and locale of wine production.
 Often involving travel to some of the world’s most beautiful rural locations, it’s undoubtedly an exciting niche for anyone considering a career change.

 Rather than focusing on a country’s main tourist attractions, this food tourism subset allows travellers to dig deep into some of the world’s most amazing wine-producing regions.
 Featuring guided tours, museum visits and more, they represent a dream experience for wine connoisseurs.

 The Types of Wine Experiences Travellers Can Enjoy

-While travel marketing courses teach us that enotourism is a specialism within the overall tourism industry, it too can be broken down into a myriad of different experiences.
+While travel marketing courses teach us that enotourism is a specialism within the tourism industry, it can also be broken down into a myriad of different experiences.

 - Wine Cellar & Winery Tours - here, you get to see, up close, how a working winery operates.
 An expert will typically accompany you through their facility, explaining each step from planting right through to bottling and labelling.

 - Wine Museums Visits - another exciting part of enotourism for wine lovers is a visit to a wine museum that will usually contain permanent exhibits that detail the production traditions of your area.

 - Tasting Sessions - real wine enthusiasts will love this option, where you get invited to sample a range of local wines in small quantities.